Gian Piero de Bellis

 According to a report produced by the Institution of the Mechanical Engineers (January 2013) “due to poor practices in harvesting, storage and transportation, as well as market and consumer wastage, it is estimated that 30–50% (or 1.2–2 billion tonnes) of all food produced never reaches a human stomach.”
 (Global Food , 2013)

 Full-time employment generates also situations in which some employees behave (and must necessarily behave) in the way so poignantly highlighted in the famous Parkinson's law, that is: "Work expands so as to fill the time available for its completion."
 (C. Northcote Parkinson, Parkinson’s Law, 1957).
 This is true especially in the state sector that has witnessed the largest increase in employment.
 The state personnel, generally, uses the full-time working day in order to do something that can be done in half that time.
-Many employees have still quite long working days, as if the technological revolution in the offices (office automation or burotics) had never happened; and now even a longer working life is demanded for reasons that have nothing to do with productive work but all to do with the pension crisis (the impossibility to pay for the retirement of the employees).
+Many employees have still quite long working days, as if the technological revolution in the offices (office automation or burotics) had never happened; and now even a longer working life is demanded for reasons that have nothing to do with productive work but all to do with the pension crisis (the impossibility to pay for the retirement of the employees).- parasitic intermediation

 Instead of direct action and self-help, we have a long chain of intermediaries that interpose themselves in between a certain service or good; this is especially true in the bureaucratic sector or in the professional sector where corporative interests conjure up schemes to impose their services with the aid of the law.
-You have to go through those professional figures in order to reach a result that could be very well reached without them or by going straight to the end of the chain.
+You have to go through those professional figures in order to reach a result that could be very well reached without them or by going straight to the end of the chain.- paid inaction

 If there are still pockets of unemployment, the devised solution is to pay people to remain calm and quiet and do nothing.
 The welfare state is built in order to allow the unemployable to sleep until late in the morning or to sit in a pub and drink beer.
 As the saying goes: "most of the cost of a pint of beer is tax; most of the tax is spent on dole; most of the dole goes on beer."
-Moreover, if this paid inactivity produces energy resulting in riots and broken windows, the police will intervene and the glassmaker will have a brisk business; so employment in policemen and glass workers will grow.
+Moreover, if this paid inactivity produces energy resulting in riots and broken windows, the police will intervene and the glassmaker will have a brisk business; so employment in policemen and glass workers will grow.- total destruction

 The very final solution is total destruction, either engineered by humans or unforeseen but welcomed (at least by some economists and journalists) when it takes place in the form of a natural disaster.
 The theoretical proponent of this solution is, once again, the most popular economist of the 20th century: John Maynard Keynes.
 In his major work he wrote: "Pyramid-building, earthquakes, even wars may serve to increase wealth ... " (The General Theory of Employment, Interest and Money, 1936, Chapter X).
 Thirty years later, the anonymous extensor (actually, Leonard C. Lewin) of the Report from Iron Mountain on the possibility and desirability of peace (1967) reiterated the same conceptual framework (peppered with plenty of sarcasm) when he wrote: "If modern industrial societies can be defined as those which have developed the capacity to produce more than is required for their economic survival (regardless of the equities of distribution of goods within them), military spending can be said to furnish the only balance wheel with sufficient inertia to stabilize the advance of their economies.
 The fact that war is "wasteful" is what enables it to serve this function.
 And the faster the economy advances, the heavier this balance wheel must be."
 (Report from Iron Mountain on the possibility and desirability of peace, 1967)